-Students will be introduced to concepts relating to global citizenship, such as leadership, environmental stewardship, cultural identity and diversity, social justice and equality, and sustainable development agendas, as related to both local and global contexts.
+This module prepares students for a future career as spiritual leaders.
+They will be introduced to concepts relating to global citizenship, such as leadership, environmental stewardship, cultural identity and diversity, social justice and equality, and sustainable development agendas, as related to both local and global contexts.
 These will be explored in the context of students' theological training at the Faculty of Theology.